hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 - Intrigued, but not yet ready to commit?
 - Convinced, and ready to take the plunge?
 - Some background thoughts
+- Some favorite fluid mechanics pieces in *Physics Today*
 - Companion pages

 ### Why should a physicist learn some fluid mechanics?